-It doesn’t matter whether you are writing an email, a letter or a report – good English is going to help you reach your audience and get the result you want – without annoying them with simple grammatical errors.
-On this course, you will learn how to overcome some of the most common grammar challenges and how to communicate in an effective and professional way.
+It doesn't matter whether you are writing an email, a letter or a report – good business grammar is going to help you reach your audience and get the result you want – without annoying them with simple mistakes.
+On this business grammar course, you will learn how to overcome some of the most common grammar challenges and how to communicate in an effective and professional way.

-By the end of the course, you will know how to:
+By the end of this business writing course, you will know how to: